jgocm/ssl-detector/README.md

 ```

 ### Add Swap Memory
-Some applications require more than 4GB of memory to execute, so we [creating a swap file](https://forums.developer.nvidia.com/t/creating-a-swap-file/65385)
+Some applications require more than 4GB of memory to execute, so we recommend [creating a swap file](https://forums.developer.nvidia.com/t/creating-a-swap-file/65385)

 Execute following steps to add 4G of swap space:
 ```